ales-tsurko/athenaCL/README.md

 But test coverage is far from 100% and many bugs introduced by the conversion may still exist.

-For now, I don't have any plans to introduce new features, but if you'll find any bugs, I'm ready to try to fix it when I have time, so fill free to open issues.
+For now, I don't have any plans to introduce new features, but if you'll find any bugs, I'm ready to try to fix them when I have time.
+So fill free to open issues.
 Also, feel free to open PR's.

-When I finish with the manual and fixing bugs I'd find in the examples of tutorials, I'm going to keep it on "life support" - just fixing bugs, when I find some while using the application as a normal user (i.e. not a tester).
+When I finish with the manual and fixing bugs I'll find in the examples of tutorials, I'm going to keep it on "life support" - just fixing bugs, when I find some while using the application as a normal user (i.e. not a tester).